 As only a physician would, when I read this story I ask what disease Lazarus suffered from, did Lazarus truly die or was he just ill, and therefore only healed of his illness.
 The following discusses this story in a manner that might fit nicely in a Clinical Pathologic Conference such as those reported in the New England Journal of Medicine.

 What Caused Lazarus’ Illness?

-Lazarus did not die suddenly as Jesus was sent word that he was sick, implying some length of illness (v 11:3) .
+Lazarus did not die suddenly as Jesus was sent word that he was sick, implying some length of illness (v 11:3).
 Therefore, he had a progressive illness which led to a mortal condition.
-This progressive illness could be from an overwhelming infection such as pneumonia or a plague like illness.
-The infection leads to sepsis (infection in blood stream) and the syndrome of septic shock, systemic collapse, and death.
+This progressive illness could be from an overwhelming infection such as pneumonia or a plague-like illness.
+The infection leads to sepsis (infection in the bloodstream) and the syndrome of septic shock, systemic collapse, and death.

 Septic Shock is the end result of overwhelming infection.
 In addition, in death due to chronic illness such as cancer, it is a very common final pathway leading to death.
 The mechanisms of septic shock or sepsis are very complicated but three major effects of overwhelming infection lead to septic shock and subsequent death.

-3. Brain stem hypoxia leads to less stimulus to breath, leading to reduced ventalation and worsening of hypoxia.
+3. Brain stem hypoxia leads to less stimulus to breath, leading to reduced ventilation and worsening of hypoxia.

 Was Lazarus dead, or severely ill?